 */* to specify all content types.

-The following configuration returns a success response for a 200 status code with an XML payload.
+This configuration returns a success response for a 200 status code with an XML payload.
 Any other code will cause the request to return a failure response.

 One Request Per Event